Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: The hyperfine structure across principal quantum number

-We have studied the scaling of the Bohr-Weisskopf effect in two very different magnetization models: (i) the uniform spherical distribution, where $F(r)= (r/r_n)^3$, and (ii) the nuclear single-particle model, with spin nucleon $g$-factors found from measured nuclear magnetic moments.
+We have studied the Bohr-Weisskopf effect in two very different models: (i) the uniform spherical distribution, where $F(r)= (r/r_n)^3$, and (ii) the nuclear single-particle model, with spin nucleon $g$-factors found from measured nuclear magnetic moments.
 We refer the reader to, e.g., Ref.~\cite{volotka} for the single-particle model expressions for $F(r)$, derived in Refs.~\cite{BW,lebellac,shabaev,STKAY}.
-We performed calculations for $^{133}$Cs with $5\times10^4$ grid points.
-At the Hartree-Fock level, we obtained a result $F^{\rm BW}=-3.069$ in the spherical model and $F^{\rm BW}=-0.8940$ in the single-particle model.
-We have checked the robustness of these results at different levels of many-body approximation, with core polarization included, with core polarization and the correlation potential, and with Breit.
-Inclusion of core polarization gave the largest correction, changing the result for $F^{\rm BW}$ by only $0.4\%$.
-The results for $F^{\rm BW}$ change only by about $0.1\%$ at most for different principal quantum numbers, $n=6-10$.
+We performed calculations for $^{133}$Cs, $^{211}$Fr, $^{135}$Ba$^+$, and $^{225}$Ra$^+$ with $2\times10^4$ grid points and a grid radius of $r=230$\,a.u. for the atoms and $r=120$\,a.u. for the ions.
+Calculations were performed for states $ns$, $np_{1/2}$, and $np_{3/2}$, with $n=6-10$ for Cs and Ba$^+$ and $n=7-11$ for Fr and Ra$^+$.
+Account of core polarization is important for all non-$s$ states, and for states with $j>1/2$ it is responsible for the effect entirely.
+We observe that for the $s$, $p_{1/2}$, and $p_{3/2}$ states the Bohr-Weisskopf effect $(\alpha/\pi)F^{\rm BW}_{n\kappa}$ stays the same across $n$ to within 0.05\% for all considered isotopes and magnetization models (the variability tends to be significantly smaller for the $s$ and $p_{1/2}$ states).
+For example, in the nuclear single-particle model for $^{133}$Cs, the values for $F^{\rm BW}$ at the RPA level are $-0.898$, $-0.056$, $-0.247$ for $6s$, $6p_{1/2}$, $6p_{3/2}$ states and the variation across $n=6-10$ for $\alpha/\pi\, F^{\rm BW}$ is $\ll0.1\%$; in the spherical model the values are about 3.4 times larger.
+Account of correlations hardly influences the $F^{\rm BW}$ values for $s$ states and changes the values for $p$ states only on the level of $1\%$, while the variation across $n$ stays about the same.
+Note that in Rb the $n$-independence of the Bohr-Weisskopf effect for $s$-states has been observed experimentally across $n=5-7$ through isotopic ratios of the hyperfine constants \cite{Rbanomaly}.